 - the Office of the Australian Information Commissioner, or

 The annual report must provide an explanation if directors have been unable to obtain information from a subsidiary that is required to be included in the annual report and the effect of not having the information in the annual report.

 Commonwealth companies are required to include information about executive remuneration.

-RMG-139 Commonwealth companies Executive Remuneration Reporting Guide for Annual Reports provides additional guidance on reporting executive remuneration and is available under Tools and templates.
+RMG-139 Commonwealth companies Executive Remuneration Reporting Guide for Annual Reports provides additional guidance on reporting executive remuneration.

 (Section 28E (ob)(ii)-(v) – Audit committee).